AGregorc/protein-RNA-iteractions/README.md

 git clone https://github.com/AGregorc/protein-RNA-iteractions.git
 ```

-Now there is an option to use anaconda or pip to install all the requirements.
+Next there is an option to use anaconda or pip to install all the requirements.
 The preferred one is using anaconda since it provides cudatoolkit.

 #### Using Anaconda

-Check conda installation guides.
+Check anaconda installation guides.
 Here is just one example how to install miniconda on linux

 ```